tangly-team/tangly-os/src/site/website/content/docs/bdd/_index.md

 ---
 title: "BDD - Behavior Driven Development"
 linkTitle: "BDD"
-weight: 10
+weight: 15
 ---

 The readme, user manual, documentation of the component and architecture consideration of the components.

+All architectural design records for the project are available [here](../domains/architecture/09-architecture-decisions/).

 The API documentation can be found under [Javadoc](/docs/bdd/api-bdd/index.html).